Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Results

-\begin{itemize} \item \textbf{Quality Assurance}: Mostly, participants stated that the AI technologies used helped monitor and predict the quality in production (e.g., by predictive maintenance using image classification), which assures the quality of the produced goods or the functioning of the machines used. \item \textbf{Process Optimization}: Due to streamlining of processes (e.g., by automatically evaluating and clustering Big Data), processes are optimized.
+\begin{itemize} \item \textbf{Quality Assurance}: Mostly, participants stated that the AI technologies help monitor and predict production quality (e.g., by predictive maintenance using image classification), which assures the quality of the produced goods or the functioning of the machines used. \item \textbf{Process Optimization}: Processes are optimised due to streamlining of processes (e.g., by automatically evaluating and clustering Big Data).
 This leads to a cost reduction due to shorter and more efficient processes. \item \textbf{Support Employees}: AI is also used to support employees in fulfilling their tasks successfully, especially in office work.
-The usage of AI here covers a broad spectrum, from a simplification of bookkeeping to support of office-based work processes (e.g., software as a service\footnote{Buxmann et al. \cite[p.500]{buxmann2008software} describe the usage of the software as a service:``customers are provided with a standard software solution as a service via the Internet.''}) \item \textbf{Interaction \& Communication}: This includes the communication with customers or employees by means of chatbots (e.g., check-in process of a guest in a hotel) as well as interaction in the form of robots within a physical environment (e.g., intelligent positioning where a robot pick up goods). \end{itemize} For the \emph{future}, participants stated that their companies focus on the usage of AI to change processes within the organization (\textit{n}~=~29), followed by the goal of developing new technologies (\textit{n}~=~25), and changes in the organization of the company (\textit{n}~=~21).
-Although, we have a small sample of employees, the clusters found for AI applications (e.g., process optimization), as well as the risks (e.g., qualification of employees) seen in the use of AI in companies, are very similar to the results of larger surveys from over 500 industry companies in Germany \cite{statista2019hemmnisseKI,statista2020vorteileKI}.
+The usage of AI here covers a broad spectrum, from a simplification of bookkeeping to support of office-based work processes (e.g., software as a service\footnote{Buxmann et al. \cite[p.500]{buxmann2008software} describe the usage of the software as a service:``customers are provided with a standard software solution as a service via the Internet.''}) \item \textbf{Interaction \& Communication}: This includes communication with customers or employees using chatbots (e.g., check-in process of a guest in a hotel) as well as interaction in the form of robots within a physical environment (e.g., intelligent positioning where a robot pick up goods). \end{itemize}

+For the \textit{future}, participants stated that their companies focus on the usage of AI to change processes within the organization (\textit{n}~=~29), followed by the goal of developing new technologies (\textit{n}~=~25), and changes in the organization of the company (\textit{n}~=~21).
+Although we have a small sample of employees, the clusters found for AI applications (e.g., process optimization), as well as the risks (e.g., qualification of employees) seen in the use of AI in companies, are very similar to the results of larger surveys from over 500 industry companies in Germany \cite{statista2019hemmnisseKI,statista2020vorteileKI}.